Carlock1609/PDXCodeGuild/Capstone/proposal.md

 - Search Page **MVP
 - Direct Messaging Page **MVP
 - Community Board Page
-- Main Feed Page (More used for rank system atm)
+- Main Feed Page (will be used for rank system ideas)

 ### Rank System:
-- User can gain more points for working with photographers with less experience.
+- Influencer can gain more points for working with photographers with less experience.
-- User can gain points for working with Influencers with lower follower count to get there portfolio on the main website feed.
+- Photographer can gain points for working with Influencers with lower follower count to get there portfolio on the main website feed.

 ### Functions:
 - User Signup form. **MVP
 - User Authentication. **MVP
 - Profile Customization.
-    - Saving User Profile and bringing it back when authenticated.
+    - Saving User Profile and bringing it back when authenticated. **MVP
     - Other Users able to post on profile Body. **MVP
 - Search page, able to search through User Database (photographer or incluencer). **MVP
     - User is able to filter preferences.
 (Follower count/Experience).